 The amount of the rebate depends on when the building was constructed and how this relates to municipal bylaws requiring EV-ready parking stalls.

-- Constructed prior to municipal bylaws: Up to 50% of the purchase and installation costs of eligible, new, Level 2 (208 volt or 240 volt) charging stations or energized outlets to a maximum of $14,000 (no more than $2,000 per station).
+- Constructed prior to municipal bylaws: Up to 50% of the purchase and installation costs of eligible, new, Level 2 (208 volt or 240 volt) charging stations or energized outlets to a maximum of $14,000 (no more than $2,000 per station and no more than $1,000 per energized outlet).
 Dual-port stations count as two.

 - Constructed after municipal bylaws: Up to 50% of the purchase and installation costs of eligible, new, Level 2 (208 volt or 240 volt) charging stations to a maximum of $5,000 (no more than $350 per station).
 Dual-port stations count as two.